tschaub/grunt-newer/README.md

 With the above configuration, running `grunt jshint watch` will first lint all your files with `jshint` and then set up a watch.
 Whenever one of your source files changes, the `jshint` task will be run on just the modified file.

+*Note:* If your task is configured with `dest` files, `newer` will run your task with only those files that are newer than the corresponding `dest` files.

+<a name="any-newer"></a>
 ## The `any-newer` task

-The `newer` task described above reconfigures the target task to run with only those files that have been modified since the last run.
-This works well for tasks that don't generate new files (like linting).
-When you have a task that generates destination files based on configured source files, you likely want to process all source files if any one of them has been modified since the last run.
+The `newer` task described above reconfigures your task to run with only those files that have been modified.
+This works well for tasks that don't generate new files (like `jshint`) or for tasks that generate one dest file for each source file (like `less`).
+When you have a task that generates one destination file from many source files (like `concat` or `uglify` when generating one dest file), you'll want to process *all* source files if *any one* of them has been modified.
 The `any-newer` task serves this purpose.

 For example, if you want to run [UglifyJS](https://npmjs.org/package/grunt-contrib-uglify) on all your source files only when one or more have been modified since the last run, configure the `uglify` task as you would otherwise, and then register a task with `any-newer` at the front.